Gavin9307/Canteen-Delivery-System/README.md

 Project Description
-DBCE-Canteen is an online canteen food ordering and management system at Don Bosco College of Engineering.
-This system has 2 main group of users, customer and admin.
-Customer can view shop and menu list, add item to the cart, place the order pay for order, and view their order history.Admin can edit respective canteen information, manage their menus, manage customer orders, and view revenue report.
+- DBCE-Canteen is an online canteen food ordering and management system at Don Bosco College of Engineering.
+- This system has 2 main group of users, customer and admin.
+- Customer can view shop and menu list, add item to the cart, place the order pay for order, and view their order history.
+- Admin can edit respective canteen information, manage their menus, manage customer orders, and view revenue report.

 Tools of Development
 - HTML5